Issyanofsky/devops/terraform/README.md

 Initilize the folder. create and download the nessery files needed for deploying the Terraform script.

+   type in GitBash:

         terraform init

 __*__ done once (or in case there a change in the structure - like modules inside)

+## Plan

+shows you what changes Terraform will make to your infrastructure based on your configuration.

+   type in GitBash:

+        terraform plan

+## apply

+After reviewing the plan, you run terraform apply to create or modify your infrastructure based on the configuration files.

+it compare the "new" configuration to the state and apply the changes (not exucting all).

+   type in GitBash:

+        terraform apply

+## detroy

+delete the infrastructure. removes all the resources managed by Terraform.

+   type in GitBash:

+        terraform destroy